PacifAIst/API2CHAT/README.md

 ## 🛠️ Quick Start for Deployment Locally or Starting from a Cheap Shared Webhosting

-1. Clone or download this repository or [its release](https://github.com/PacifAIst/API2CHAT/releases/download/API2CHAT/API2CHAT_v1.0.0.zip) (less than 9KBs).
+1. Clone or download this repository or [its ZIP release](https://github.com/PacifAIst/API2CHAT/releases/download/API2CHAT/API2CHAT_v1.0.0.zip) (less than 9KBs).
 2. Unzip the contents to your device or any hosting provider (from low-end Namecheap, Hostgator, etc... will work!)
 3. Double-click `index.html` to open it in any modern browser and any OS (requires no PHP, no Python, no server/node.js, nothing!).
 4. Select your provider, paste your API key, and start chatting.
 You can copy/paste text or even upload a file to ask the LLM about.